emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

 # Dopamine

+[REMEBER TO MAKE ALL OF THIS VERY CLEAR!
+This is a complex topic, but you need to make it easy to understand.]

 Understanding dopamine is *essential* for living a well-lived life.

 Your brain, and more specifically the chemicals inside of it, can be your best friend, or your worst enemy.
-The electrical signals firing off in there are, quite literally, your conscious experience.
+The electrical signals firing off in there are — *literally* —your conscious experience.

 There could be no higher stakes.

 So this may be one of the most important guides in Guide2Life.